rubensgomes/threadpool-java/README.md

-# misc-java-projs/threadpool
+# threadpool

-The threadpool is a personal programming project developed by [Rubens](http://www.rubens-gomes.com) to be used as part of another project: HTTP Server.
+A thread pool implementation done in Java.
+This is a personal project developed by [Rubens](http://www.rubens-gomes.com).

 An equivalent threadpool implementation done in C++ can be found at: